Sonobeat History • 1969

 courtesy Johnny Schwertner

-1969 begins with the Josey family returning from a road trip: over the Christmas and New Year holiday period, Sonobeat co-founder Bill Josey Sr. has driven his family to Los Angeles to hand deliver the Johnny Winter album master tapes to Liberty Records president Bud Dain and national sales director Eli Bird.
+1969 begins with the Josey family returning from a road trip: in late January, Sonobeat co-founder Bill Josey Sr. has driven his family to Los Angeles to hand deliver the Johnny Winter album master tapes to Liberty Records president Bud Dain and national sales director Eli Bird.
 The Joseys stop along the way back to visit the Sidney J. Wakefield & Company record pressing plant in Phoenix, Arizona.
 Wakefield masters and presses Sonobeat's vinyl singles and albums.

-While in Los Angeles, Bill Sr. gives an interview to Billboard Magazine.
-One of his pet projects for Sonobeat has been to foster relationships with juke box record distributors in Texas, but in his Billboard interview, published in its January 25th issue, Bill criticizes juke box operators slowness to embrace stereo singles.
+While in Los Angeles, Bill Sr. gives an interview to Billboard, the weekly music industry trade journal.
+One of Bill's pet projects for Sonobeat has been to foster relationships with juke box record distributors in Texas because they buy hundreds of copies of individual singles, but in his Billboard interview, published in its January 25th issue, Bill criticizes juke box operators' slowness to embrace stereo singles.

-Although Sonobeat issues fewer releases in '69 than in '68, that's because the Joseys focus on building the label's next "super group" to replace their 1967-'68 star group, Lavender Hill Express, which has disbanded.
-And that next "super group" is built around Vince Mariani, with the group's members hand-picked by producer Bill Josey Sr. Sonobeat also records unreleased material with bubblegum group Ohio Express (trying to make a major musical direction change), Cody Hubach, Georgetown Medical Band, and Contraband.
+Although Sonobeat issues fewer releases in '69 than in '68, that's because the Joseys focus on building the label's next "super group" to replace their 1967-'68 star group Lavender Hill Express following its breakup.
+And that next "super group" is built around Vince Mariani, with the group's members hand-picked by producer Bill Josey Sr. Sonobeat also records unreleased material with nationally-famous bubblegum group Ohio Express (trying to make a major musical direction change), Cody Hubach, Georgetown Medical Band, and Contraband.
 With the addition of a precise audio oscillator, Sonobeat's two half-inch 4-track tape decks can be sync-locked to form a virtual 8-track recorder, making complex sessions and layered overdubs much easier.
-The purchase of more and better microphones in 1968 – including a matched pair of Sony ECM22 electret condenser mikes that cost $100 each (or about $685 each in 2017 dollars) – have eliminated the need to "tap" electric instruments at their amps – a method to record amplified instruments without putting microphones in front of their speaker boxes – but Rim still prefers "tapping" as well as plugging some instruments, such as bass guitar, directly into Sonobeat's custom mixing console and designs and builds attenuator boxes that bridge the "tapped" instrument and the mixing console to prevent mixer overload.
+The purchase of more and better microphones in 1968, including a matched pair of Sony ECM22 electret condenser mikes that cost $100 each (or about $720 each in 2018 dollars), eliminates the need to "tap" electric instruments at their amps – "tapping" is a method to record amplified instruments without putting microphones in front of their speaker boxes – but Rim still prefers tapping as well as plugging some instruments, such as bass guitar, directly into Sonobeat's custom mixing console and designs and builds attenuator boxes that bridge the tapped instrument and the mixing console to prevent input circuit overload.

 On October 25th, the Austin American-Statesman newspaper runs an article about Sonobeat entitled Song Capitols Ask Austin For New Music Sounds.
 Though the article contains some factual errors – for example, it claims that some Sonobeat recordings are made in a barn (none are ever recorded in a barn) and that Rim is a graduate student at the University of Texas (he's not; he's an undergrad at the time) – it gets the essentials right.

-Near the end of the year, Liberty Records (which earlier in 1969 is purchased by Transamerica Corporation and merges with Transamerica's United Artists record label to form Liberty/UA) makes its second purchase from Sonobeat: Wali and the Afro-Caravan's Afro-jazz album, Home Lost and Found (The Natural Sound), which Sonobeat recorded in '68.
+Near the end of the year, Liberty Records (which earlier in 1969 is purchased by Transamerica Corporation and merges with Transamerica's United Artists record label to form Liberty/UA) makes its second purchase from Sonobeat: Wali and the Afro-Caravan's Afro-jazz album, Home Lost and Found (The Natural Sound), which Sonobeat records a year earlier.
 Bill Sr. had circulated the album to national labels through a limited Sonobeat advance pressing but it is well into '69 before he receives any bites.
 The sale of the Afro-Caravan album to Liberty/UA is a financial godsend and saves Sonobeat from folding at the end of the year.